Paula Fredriksen: Personal life

+Fredriksen was born in Rhode Island.
+She was raised in a Roman Catholic family of mixed Sicilian and Norwegian background.
+Her maternal grandmother had immigrated from Sicily in the 1890s, while her surname comes from her Norwegian father, whom she described as nonreligious.
+By 2025, she was living in Jerusalem.

-Fredriksen is married to Alfred I. Tauber.
+While a graduate student, Fredriksen decided to convert to Orthodox Judaism.
+She later recalled studying with a rabbi at Stanford and, later, with another rabbi in Berkeley during that period.
+She is married to Alfred I. Tauber.

 Scholarship

 Jesus

-Fredriksen views ancient Christianity from two vantage points: that of late Second Temple Judaism (roughly 200 BCE to 70 CE) and that of the late Latin West (especially from the late fourth to the mid-fifth century CE).
-For the entire spread of these centuries, Fredriksen says, the vast majority of people worshiped their own particular gods—a great variety of cults and customs lumped together by scholarly convention as "paganism."
+Fredriksen views early Christianity from two vantage points: that of late Second Temple Judaism (roughly 200 BCE to 70 CE) and that of the late Greek East and Latin West (especially from the late fourth to the mid-fifth century CE).
+For the entire spread of these centuries, Fredriksen says, the vast majority of people worshiped their own particular gods—a great variety of cults and customs lumped together by scholarly convention as "paganism".
 Fredriksen emphasizes that different forms of Judaism developed within the larger matrix of Graeco-Roman paganism and that different forms of Christianity developed within different types of Judaism and paganism.
 Context affects content: all these cultures mutually influenced each other.

-Late Second Temple Judaism, whether in the Jewish homeland or in the Diaspora, provided the cradle of the early Christ-movements.
-Two figures dominate their development and thus Fredriksen's research of the period: that of Jesus of Nazareth, and that of his apostle, Paul.
-Despite the many cultural and social differences distinguishing Jesus and Paul—language (Aramaic/Greek), location (Jewish territories and Jerusalem/Diaspora) and audiences (Jews/pagans)—these two men stood united in a single conviction.
+Late Second Temple Judaism, whether in the Jewish homeland (אֶרֶץ יִשְׂרָאֵל) or in the diaspora, provided the cradle of the early Jesus-movements.
+Two figures dominate their development and thus Fredriksen's research of the period: that of Jesus of Nazareth and that of Paul the Apostle Despite the many cultural and social differences distinguishing Jesus and Paul—language (Aramaic/Greek), location (Jewish territories and Jerusalem/diaspora) and audiences (Jews/pagans)—these two men stood united in a single conviction.
 Both taught that the God of Israel would overwhelm evil, raise the dead, and establish his reign of eternal peace and justice within their own lifetimes.
 In short, in line with the work of Albert Schweitzer (for Jesus and for Paul) and of Krister Stendahl (for Paul), Fredriksen holds that both Jesus and Paul were apocalyptic thinkers.